Octreotide: Radiolabeling

 Octreotide is used in nuclear medicine imaging by labeling with indium-111 (Octreoscan) to noninvasively image neuroendocrine and other tumours expressing somatostatin receptors.
-More recently, it has been radiolabeled with carbon-11 as well as gallium-68 (using edotreotide), enabling imaging with positron emission tomography (PET), which provides higher resolution and sensitivity.
+It has been radiolabeled with carbon-11 as well as gallium-68 (using edotreotide), enabling imaging with positron emission tomography (PET).

-Octreotide (usually as the derivative edotreotide or DOTATOC) can also be labeled with a variety of therapeutic radionuclides, such as yttrium-90 or lutetium-177, to enable peptide receptor radionuclide therapy (PRRT) for the treatment of unresectable neuroendocrine tumours.

 Acromegaly

-Octreotide can also be used in the treatment of acromegaly, a disorder of excessive growth hormone (GH).
-Octreotide, being a somatostatin analog, inhibits the release of GH from the pituitary gland through a process normally involved in negative feedback.

-In June 2020, Mycapssa (octreotide) was approved for medical use in the United States with an indication for the long-term maintenance treatment in acromegaly patients who have responded to and tolerated treatment with octreotide or lanreotide.
-Mycapssa is the first and only oral somatostatin analog (SSA) approved by the FDA.
+In June 2020, octreotide (Mycapssa) was approved for medical use in the United States with an indication for the long-term maintenance treatment in acromegaly patients who have responded to and tolerated treatment with octreotide or lanreotide.
+Mycapssa is the first oral somatostatin analog (SSA) approved by the FDA.

-Gastrointestinal fistulae

-Octreotide helps in management of the fistula by reducing gastrointestinal secretions and inhibiting gastrointestinal motility, thus controlling and reducing its output.
-The value in healing intestinal fistulas is yet to be proven and routine use is limited because of the side effects.

 Hypoglycemia

-Octreotide is also used in the treatment of refractory hypoglycemia in neonates and sulphonylurea-induced hypoglycemia in adults.
+Octreotide is also used in the treatment of refractory hypoglycemia or congenital hyperinsulinism in neonates and sulphonylurea-induced hypoglycemia in adults.

-It is useful in overdose management of sulfonylurea type antidiabetic medications, when recurrent or refractory to parenteral dextrose.
-Mechanism of action is the suppression of insulin secretion.

-Gastrointestinal secretions

-Octreotide is used in the palliative care setting to reduce gastrointestinal secretions, with the intention of alleviating vomiting associated with bowel obstruction.

 Contraindications

 Octreotide has not been adequately studied for the treatment of children as well as pregnant and lactating women.
-The drug is given to these groups only if a risk-benefit analysis is positive.
+The medication is given to these groups only if a risk-benefit analysis is positive.

 Adverse effects

 The most common adverse effects are headache, hypothyroidism, cardiac conduction changes, gastrointestinal reactions (including cramps, nausea/vomiting and diarrhoea or constipation), gallstones, reduction of insulin release, hyperglycemia or sometimes hypoglycemia, and (usually transient) injection site reactions.
 Slow heart rate, skin reactions such as pruritus, hyperbilirubinemia, hypothyroidism, dizziness and dyspnoea are also fairly common (more than 1%).
 Rare side effects include acute anaphylactic reactions, pancreatitis and hepatitis.

 Some studies reported alopecia in those who were treated by octreotide.
 Rats which were treated by octreotide experienced erectile dysfunction in a 1998 study.

-A prolonged QT interval has been observed, but it is uncertain whether this is a reaction to the drug or the result of an existing illness.
+A prolonged QT interval has been observed, but it is uncertain whether this is a reaction to the medication or the result of an existing illness.